Salaamun alaykum, dear readers!

 Mathematical Composition of the Quran’s Bismillahs

-• **The number of verses containing the word Allah (God) from the missing Bismillah to the extra Bismillah is 513 (19 x 27), and 27 happens to be the Surah that the extra Bismillah is found.
+• **The number of verses containing the word Allah (God) in between the missing Bismillah of Surah 9 to the extra Bismillah of verse 27:30 is 513 (19 x 27), and 27 happens to be the Surah that the extra Bismillah is found.

 • **Surah 9 (where there is a missing Bismillah) is an odd-numbered Surah with an odd number of verses.
 By adding the digits of the Surah numbers and the digits of the number of verses of the odd-numbered Surahs with odd-numbered verses from the missing Bismillah to the extra Bismillah (for example, Surah 11 has 123 verses, so you add 1 + 1 + 1 + 2 + 3 and do the same for the rest), the total is 114 (19 x 6).

-• When we combine the Surah numbers and the verses numbers where each Bismillah (numbered and unnumbered) occurs, then add the combinations, the result is a multiple of 19.
+• When we combine the Surah numbers and the verses numbers where each Bismillah occurs, then add the combinations, the result is a multiple of 19.
 For example, Surah 1 has a Bismillah at verse 1 so the combination is 11.
 Surah 2 has an unnumbered (verse 0) Bismillah, so the combination is 20.
 Surah 9 is skipped entirely since its Bismillah is missing, and Surah 27 is done twice since there is an extra Bismillah (270 and 2730), and so on until 1140 (Surah 114 with the unnumbered – or verse 0 – bismillah) is reached.
 By adding the combinations, the result is 68,191 (19 x 3589).
-If this is only done with even numbers, the result is also a multiple of 19 (35,131 = 19 x 1849).
-If only done with odd numbers, the result is 33,060 (19 x 1740).
+If this is only done with even numbered Surahs, the result is also a multiple of 19 (35,131 = 19 x 1849).
+If only done with odd numbered Surahs, the result is 33,060 (19 x 1740).

-• **There are four words in the Bismillah, and they are: Bism (In the name), Allah (God), Al-Rahman (the Almighty), Al-Raheem (the Merciful).
-Bism is an unusual spelling of the word Ism, which will be explained later.
-But the word Ism occurs 19 times in the Quran, the word Allah occurs 2698 (19 x 142) times in the Quran, the word Al-Rahman occurs 57 (19 x 3) times in the Quran, and the word Al-Raheem occurs 114 (19 x 6) times in the Quran (disregarding unnumbered verses).
+• **There are four words in the Bismillah, and they are: Bism (In the name), Allah (God), Al-Rahman (the Gracious), Al-Raheem (the Merciful).
+The word Rahman occurs 57 (19 x 3) times in the Quran, and the word Raheem occurs 114 (19 x 6) times in the Quran.
+This accounts for 2 out of 4 words of the Bismillah.

 Simple Facts